neon-bindings/website/website/blog/2015-12-23-neon-node-rust.md

 In my quick experiments, that even seems to shave a few milliseconds off the total running time.
 I think this is a nice demonstration of the power of Rust's [zero-cost abstractions](http://blog.rust-lang.org/2015/05/11/traits.html), where idiomatic and high-level abstractions produce the same or sometimes even better performance (by making additional optimizations possible, like eliminating bounds checks) than lower-level, more obscure code.

 On my machine, the simple Rust translation runs in about 80 -- 85ms.
 Not bad---about 3x as fast just from using Rust, and in roughly the same number of lines of code (60 in JS, 70 in Rust).
-BTW, I'm being approximate here with the numbers, because this isn't a remotely scientific benchmark.
+By the way, I'm being approximate here with the numbers, because this isn't a remotely scientific benchmark.
 My goal is just to demonstrate that you _can_ get significant performance improvements from using Rust; in any given situation, the particular details will of course matter.

 ## Their Thread of Life is Spun